[Editor’s Note: This article was initially published in December 2019. It was updated on March 25 to update the included information.]

 The market for cannabis products in the U.S. is starting to look bleak, continuing to weigh on marijuana stocks over the past year.
 Not only have health concerns about vaping THC products hurt the chances of full-scale legalization, but a new warning from the FDA regarding CBD has put a damper on the entire cannabis market.
+And the impact on the economy of the coronavirus isn’t helping.

-Marijuana has the potential to become one of the most explosive new markets the U.S. has ever seen.
+Once the economy gets back on track, marijuana has the potential to become one of the most explosive new markets the U.S. has ever seen.
 But that massive growth will only be possible if the drug is taken off the Federal government’s list of Schedule I drugs.
 Its classification there makes it virtually impossible for the marijuana market to take off in the U.S. Not only does it restrict which states allow marijuana sales, but it makes it difficult for marijuana firms to access financial markets and even rent out retail space to open storefronts.

 Progress on full-scale legalization in the U.S. would be a boon for marijuana stocks and open the door for growth in the industry.
 Of course, buying marijuana stocks after the drug has been reclassified would mean investors would miss out on potentially huge gains.
 But there will likely be smoke before the fire, giving traders an opportunity to buy beaten-down marijuana stocks before they recover fully.